This is a list of actionable beginner running tips.

 13. Warm Up & Cool Down

-Warming up before running will allow blood flow to increase and reach your muscles and tissue, which prepares your body for the training session.
+Warming up before running will allow blood flow to increase and reach your muscles and tissue, preparing your body for the training session.

 Allow your body to cool down after all of your workouts in your beginner marathon training plan.
 Everyone’s cooling down period is slightly different, so find what works best for you.

-A popular cool downs for beginner runners is this: a good old 5–10 minutes of walking.
+A famous cool down for beginner runners is this: a good old 5–10 minutes of walking.

 Cross training is excellent for maintaining cardiovascular fitness, working out different muscle groups, and preventing injury.

 Switching it up works in conjunction with training.
-A properly designed marathon training plan should actually integrate some variety.
+An adequately designed marathon training plan should integrate some variety.

 You can come back stronger!